-This major exhibition explores a short, yet significant, period in the life of one of Britain’s most celebrated artists, and highlights Hepworth’s little-known connection to Hertfordshire.
+This major exhibition explored a short, yet significant, period in the life of one of Britain’s most celebrated artists, and highlights Hepworth’s little-known connection to Hertfordshire.

 Barbara Hepworth (1903 - 1975) was a British sculptor and leading figure in the international art scene, in a remarkable career spanning five decades.

 This unique exhibition focused on an important period in Hepworth’s career immediately after the Second World War, when she was working from her new studio in St Ives and began to receive wide recognition.
 It brought together 20 drawings and sculptures and over 100 archival items, some of which have not been seen together since they were first created 70 years ago.

-A more intimate piece Eocene was acquired by Hertfordshire Schools Collection (currently displayed at St Albans Girls’ School) and in 1951 Hepworth was commissioned to carve Vertical Forms for Hatfield Technical College (now the University of Hertfordshire).
+A more intimate piece Eocene was acquired by Hertfordshire Schools Collection and in 1951 Hepworth was commissioned to carve Vertical Forms for Hatfield Technical College (now the University of Hertfordshire).

 Her work is characterised by a fascination with female/male dualities, where abstracted male and female figures are placed in close relation to each other to form a single harmonious unit.
 Hepworth moved between and abstraction and figuration very naturally at the time, and seamlessly across the media of drawing and sculpture.